Yuss76A/brainbuzz/README.md

 - [GitHub](https://github.com/) A heartfelt nod to the minds behind GitHub.
 Their platform has been a game-changer, opening doors to a world of collaborative coding and continuous learning.
 It's more than just a tool; it's been a catalyst for growth in my development journey.

--The concept of understanding how JavaScript code functions in a quiz game stems from https://www.youtube.com/@JamesQQuick.
+- The concept of understanding how JavaScript code functions in a quiz game stems from https://www.youtube.com/@JamesQQuick.